 - Diversionary Theatre – The third oldest LGBT theatre in the US founded in 1986 to provide quality theatre for the lesbian, gay, bisexual and transgender communities.
 Performing frequent inspiring and thought-provoking theatrical platform to explore complex and diverse LGBT stories, which influence the larger cultural discussion.
 If they have an event while you are in Gay San Diego we highly recommend heading along.

 - La Jolla Beaches – A favorite gay spot in San Diego with stunning scenic views, trendy hotels, and fabulous restaurants.
 Go to see-or-be-seen, this spectacular stretch of coastline reminds us very much of Bondi in Australia with visitors packed in for a day of fun in the sun.
-Not an official gay beach in San Diego, since there are none, but plenty of the rainbow community is out in force here.
+Plenty of short walks, scenic views, cute sea lions and a very cool kayaking tour that is not to be missed.

 - Bears San Diego – A club for bears and bear fanciers.
 Club members consist of all types– bears, cubs, and otters and those who have little or no body hair but enjoy the company of hirsute men.
 Bears San Diego’s purpose is to bring together men of like minds on a social basis, providing events at a local bar, den night at members homes, outings to movies, restaurants, the zoo and parties with other Bear Clubs.
 These gatherings give participants the opportunity to actually meet other bears and admirers to create new friendships.
 Curious – head along to their next event…They won’t bite…

-- Hillcrest – The local gaybourhood buzzing with gay bars and gay-owned restaurants , cafes and shops.
+- Hillcrest – The local gaybourhood buzzing with gay bars and gay-owned restaurants, cafes and shops.
 Wheater you want fabulous coffee, a quiet brunch spot, thrift shopping, farmers markets or wild nightlife you will find it here.
 Seriously, if you only go to one place in Gay San Diego make sure it is here!
+A great place to shop for local produce, arts and crafts or enjoy a night – we would need a separate guide to list all of our favorite spots here but some of the clear highlights was the uber-trendy insideOUT, a sexy, chic and refined destination for fine dining, the Wednesday night drag show at Urban MO’s Bar & Grill (often named one of the world’s best gay bars) and the creative Better Buzz Coffee Roasters known for its unique drinks menu and hip, quirky setting.

 - Balboa Park – Where culture, science, and nature collide, Balboa Park is home to more than 16 museums, multiple performing arts venues, lovely gardens, trails, and many other creative and recreational attractions, including the San Diego Zoo.
 With a variety of cultural institutions among its 1,200 beautiful and lushly planted acres, there is something for everyone!